touchlab/KMMBridge/README.md

 ## Local Kotlin Testing

-KMM Bridge also provides some support for locally building and testing Kotlin-generated Frameworks directly in your Xcode project.
+KMMBridge also provides some support for locally building and testing Kotlin-generated Frameworks directly in your Xcode project.
 You can "flip a switch" to run your Xcode project against Kotlin locally, to test your changes.
 This process differs depending on if you're using [Cocoapods](docs/IOS_LOCAL_DEV_COCOAPODS.md) and [SPM](docs/IOS_LOCAL_DEV_SPM.md).

 ## Project Status